credo-ai/credoai_lens/docs/pages/evaluators/performance.rst

 This evaluator calculates overall performance metrics.
-Handles any metric that can be calculated on a set of ground truth labels and predictions, e.g., binary classification, multiclass classification, regression.
+Handles any metric that can be calculated on a set of ground truth labels and predictions, e.g., binary classification, multi class classification, regression.

 This module takes in a set of metrics and provides functionality to:

 - calculate the metrics
 - create disaggregated metrics